imanghafoori1/laravel-tokenized-login/README.md

 # Two factor authentication in Laravel

-With this package your can send a token via laravel notifications to your users and they can login into their account with that. it's just a matter of send a get request to an end point.
+With this package your can send a temporary token via laravel notifications (can be SMS, email, slack, ... ) to your users and they can login into their account with that 6 digit auto-expiring token.
 Something like telegram login.

 you have complete control on how things will happen and you are free to swap the default implementations with your own.